yvh1223/Learn-5th-grade-science-staar-prep/README.md

 ## 🏆 **About This Project**

 Created with ❤️ to help 5th grade students excel in science and achieve STAAR success.
-This comprehensive curriculum combines proven educational strategies with modern web technology to create an engaging, effective learning experience.
+This comprehensive curriculum combines proven educational strategies with modern web technology to create an engaging, effective Learning experience.

 ### **🎯 Mission:**
 To provide every 5th grade student with the tools and confidence they need to master science concepts and excel on the STAAR assessment.